lambdacoffee/KassonLib/README.md

 WORKFLOW - QUICK GUIDE - [see UserGuide for more details]

-- Feel free to use ../KassonLib/scripts/automation/sneakPeek.m to test which parameters for each video to set
+- Feel free to use ../KassonLib-master/scripts/mat/misc/sneakPeek.m to test which parameters for each video to set
 - Open an instance of ImageJ/Fiji
 - If shortcut was created: for ImageJ [L] - for Fiji [F3]
-- Alternatively, on the ImageJ/Fiji toolbar: Plugins >>> Tools >>> LipidViralAnalysis Tool
+- Alternatively, on the ImageJ/Fiji toolbar: Plugins >>> Tools >>> Kasson Tool
 - Source Directory
   - Videos must be located in respective subdirectories (.tif files)
   - Must contain summary.txt file with appropriate formatting (see also, example template_summary.txt file in KassonLib directory)
+  - Video filenames must contain "keyword" separated by underscores such as: "exampleVideoFile_keyword_Name.tif"
+  - Keyword must be defined in summary.txt file in the HEADER section, ex: "vid: green"
 - Destination Directory
   - Top-level directory where all analysis output will be sent
-  - User can specify either empty directory or by default, a subdirectory will be created at: ../Fiji.app/LipidViralAnalysis_DataTemp
+  - User can specify either empty directory or by default, a subdirectory will be created at: ../Fiji.app/KassonAnalysis_DataTemp
 - Specify which analysis workflow to use:
-   - [Trace Analysis] will run a version of "Start Trace Analysis Program.m"
+   - [BobStyle - LipidMixingTraceAnalysis] will run a version of "Start Trace Analysis Program.m"
-   - [Manual Rescoring] will skip the above step and proceed directly to manual rescoring in Python3
+   - [LambdaStyle - ManualRescoring] will skip the above step and proceed directly to manual rescoring in Python3
 - Input parameters
   - These should be determined beforehand, input text fields as they should appear in a MATLAB script
 - Let it work